LangYeastEvoLab/Detect_Parallel_Epistasis/README.md

 # Detect_Parallel_Epistasis

-These scripts accompany Fisher, Kryazhimskiy & Lang (2018).

-These scripts are intended to analyze datasets of mutated genes in experimental evolution studies.
-Raw datasets should be formatted as tables wherein column names are clone/sample names and rows contain mutated gene names.
-Missing data must be supplied as NA values to make all genotype vectors equal length.

-Scripts are formatted to be run with RStudio.
-Modify to run in a shell.
+*This code accompanies Fisher, Kryazhimskiy & Lang, 2019, Philisophical Transactions B. and was written to detect pairs of genes mutated in the same background more often than expected by chance in experimental evolution datasets.
+Using the approach outlined in the accompanying paper, this script takes a dataset of evolved genotypes and returns a table of observed and simulated mutual information (MI)*

 For detecting overrepresented genes, run the Recurrence Script.R with the supplied GFF annotation file or another annotation file in the same format.